 The parapets of the pit have to be vertical.
 The track at the end of the pit in running direction has to be horizontal and must not give aid to the competitor when climbing out of the pit (i.e. giving extra grip on it).
 For competitions the ground of the pit should be of hard surface.

-Jump into the pit, and then climb the front parapet, without using the angles and the sides when going into or out of the pit.
+Jump into the pit, and then climb the front parapet.